 Key strength and default options

-Currently, when creating a new key, the default is
+When creating a new key, the default is

-ECC curve25519 combo for newly created keys, with an option to adjust it during setup.
 Enterprise customers may choose their desired key type and strength across their organisation.

 When importing a key, FlowCrypt will use any compatible key supplied by user.